2025 World Series: Background

 The 2025 World Series logo returned to the classic, scripted white "World Series" wordmark in cursive, similar to the one used across 14 consecutive World Series logos from 1987 to 2000.
 This was the ninth consecutive World Series to take place in either California or Texas.
 This was the fifth World Series since the League Championship Series (LCS) round became best-of-seven in 1985 that one LCS was a sweep and the other went seven games, with the seven-game-winning LCS team winning the previous four World Series.

 The Dodgers won two games out of three against the Blue Jays in a three-game series at Dodger Stadium from August 8–10.
-Perhaps the most consequential game of the MLB season would turn out to be the third game of this series, as the Dodgers blew a late-game lead in the eighth and a tie in the ninth; had they won that game, the World Series would have started in Los Angeles instead of Toronto.
+The third game of this series would have an impact on the World Series, as the Dodgers blew a late-game lead in the eighth and a tie in the ninth; had they won that game, and the rest of the season played out the same, the Dodgers would have had home field advantage in the World Series instead of Toronto, who would have finished second in the AL East behind the Yankees and would have had a tougher road through the postseason.
 This World Series marked the first postseason meeting between the Blue Jays and the Dodgers.
-It also marked the first meeting between teams from Toronto and Los Angeles in a postseason series since the 1993 Stanley Cup playoffs.
+It also marked the first meeting between teams from Toronto and Los Angeles in a postseason series since the 1993 Stanley Cup playoffs, in which the Los Angeles Kings defeated the Toronto Maple Leafs in seven games in the Campbell (Western) Conference Final to reach the Stanley Cup Final for the first time in franchise history.

-Dodgers’ and Blue Jays’ relievers wore “51” patches on their hats in honor of Dodgers’ reliever Alex Vesia, who was away from the team during the World Series to allow him and his wife, Kayla, time to "navigate a deeply personal family matter," according to a team statement.
-It was later announced by Vesia on social media that the couple's newborn daughter had tragically died on October 26.
+Dodgers’ and Blue Jays’ relievers wrote “51” on their hats in honor of Dodgers’ reliever Alex Vesia, who was away from the team during the World Series to allow him and his wife, Kayla, time to "navigate a deeply personal family matter," according to a team statement.
+It was later announced by Vesia on social media that the couple's newborn daughter had died on October 26.